 3. Your sales team, if you have one

-The sales team have easy access to a key thing which may not be easily available otherwise: real customer stories.
-By talking directly to the customers, learning about their needs and handling their objections, they may have extremely helpful insights.
+The sales team has easy access to a key thing that may not be easily available otherwise: real customer stories.
+By talking directly to the customers, learning about their needs, and handling their objections, they may have extremely helpful insights.

 This is what you can ask them:

-• What is the biggest reason that people go to competition?
+What is the biggest reason that people go to the competition?

-So one of the most crucial parts of creating your brand is designing the customer experience, making your customer service and support team a crucial part of your business.
+So one of the most crucial parts of creating your brand is designing the brand attributes like your brand behavior and customer experience, making your customer service and support team a crucial part of your business.
 T

 5. Your operational team, who works directly with your customers

 Make the team on the ground your best friend.
-They are the organizers, the ones that ensue that your brand fulfills its brand promise by delivering what it's supposed to, and they are also key trouble shooters.
+They are the organizers, the ones that ensure that your brand fulfills its brand promise by delivering what it’s supposed to, and they are also key troubleshooters.
 These are some questions you can ask them:

-6. Other team members who interacts with customers
+6. Other team members who interact with customers

-You can ask them how their experiences have been, challenges they faced.
+You can ask them how their experiences have been, and the challenges they faced.

 7. If you are in a service industry, then people who deliver the service

-Think receptionists in hotels, trainers in course providers, doctors in hospitals.
+Think receptionists in hotels, trainers in course providers, and doctors in hospitals.
 They are the ones actually delivering the service, and thus your brand ambassadors, to an extent.
-They know upfront the customer needs, and are directly responsible for solving it on the spot.
+They know upfront the customer’s needs and are directly responsible for solving it on the spot.

-• What kind of situations are the hardest for them to bear?
+- What kind of situation is the hardest for them to bear?